 The Big Breakfast: The '90s breakfast show was powered by UST when Johnny Vaugn and Denise Van Outen were the two co-hosts.
 Even the advertising trails hinted at it when they were rehired.

 Buffy and Spike in the latter part of the series.
-Buffy and Spike had their UST amped Up to Eleven in Season 9 and recently early part of Season 10.
+Buffy and Spike had their UST amped Up to Eleven in Season 9 until it was finally resolved in Season 10.

-Buffy and Angel in most of their interactions.
+Buffy and Angel in most of their interactions, especially since they Can't Have Sex, Ever or else he turns evil or the world ends literally.
 The entirety of Season 3 was Bangel UST climaxing in a single orgasmic Kiss of the Vampire.

 There was sexual tension between Buffy and Xander, especially in the second half of season two, although it largely went away as the series went on.